Was the 1984 NBA Draft the best of all-time?

 This was the last draft to be held prior to forming the NBA Draft Lottery for the following season.
 The picks were assigned in reverse order of how the teams had finished the previous season.
 The draft was actually ten rounds long, which seems excessive considering the two rounds total of the current draft format.

-It’s amazing how talented and similar as far as impact the classes of 1984 and the NBA Draft 1985 were.
+It’s amazing how talented and similar as far as impact the classes of the 1984 NBA Draft and the 1985 NBA Draft were.
 It was undoubtedly the most talented two year run in draft history.
 Picking a better class between ’84 and ’85 is difficult.

-In 1984, four of the first 16 picks eventually became Hall of Famers; Olajuwon, Jordan, Barkley and Stockton.
+In the 1984 NBA Draft, four of the first 16 picks eventually became Hall of Famers; Olajuwon, Jordan, Barkley and Stockton.
 In 1985, four of the first 18 did; Ewing, Mullin, Malone and Dumars.

 A few of the better picks: